Department of Animal & Range Sciences

 http://animalrange.montana.edu/

-Note: MSU's programs in the biological sciences are distributed across multiple departments; MSU does not have a single Department of Biology.
-For additional options see Biological Sciences at MSU, Department of Animal and Range Sciences.
+Note: MSU's programs in the biological sciences are distributed across multiple departments.
+MSU does not have a single Department of Biology.
+For additional options, see Chemistry (Biochemistry) in the College of Letters and Science, or Animal Science, Cell Biology and Neuroscience, Environmental Horticulture, Environmental Sciences, Microbiology, Natural Resources and Rangeland Ecology, and Plant Science in the College of Agriculture.

 The animal science curricula are administered by the Department of Animal and Range Sciences.
 The curricula in animal science provide students with a firm foundation in the biological and natural sciences, animal breeding, reproductive physiology, nutrition and livestock production and management.
 Applications to production environments of the western United States are emphasized, including the close relationships among livestock, rangeland and natural resources.
 Three options are offered leading to a B.S. in Animal Science.
 Proper use of restricted electives allows students to tailor curricula to meet their individual needs.